Generic selectors

 Abstract

-Circular economy promotes resource sustainability and has positive impact on the environment.
+Circular economy promotes resource sustainability and has a positive impact on the environment.
 It helps in the sustainable use of biomedical waste (BMW) that is generated in dental care facilities and laboratories.
+This article assesses the knowledge and attitude toward the practice of circular economy in conjunction with BMW management among dental practitioners and technicians.

 This study adopted a cross-sectional design.
 Based on the findings from the pilot study, the sample size was estimated and 640 total participants were included.
-Reliability of questionnaire comprising of 23 close-ended questions were assessed with Cronbach’s α value of 0.85, face validity of 84%, and content validity ratio of 0.78.
+Reliability of the questionnaire comprising of 23 close-ended questions were assessed with Cronbach’s α value of 0.85, face validity of 84%, and content validity ratio of 0.78.

 Statistical Analysis: